davide-marino00/PBI_DOCS/refac.md

 Here's a breakdown of what it does:

 - **SUM**: This function adds up all the values in a specified column.
-- **vw_Timesheet**: This refers to a table (or view) that contains timesheet data, which likely includes records of hours worked by employees.
+- **vw_Timesheet**: This refers to a table (or view) that contains timesheet data.
-- **[Hours]**: This is the specific column within the `vw_Timesheet` table that contains the number of hours each employee has logged.
+- **[Hours]**: This is the specific column within the `vw_Timesheet` table that holds the number of hours worked.

-In simple terms, this measure totals all the hours worked as recorded in the timesheet, providing a single number that represents the overall hours worked by all employees during a specific period or under certain conditions.
-This is useful for tracking labor costs, project hours, or overall productivity.
+In simple terms, this measure totals all the hours that have been logged in the timesheet, providing a single number that represents the overall hours worked.
+This can be useful for tracking employee work hours, calculating payroll, or analyzing productivity.

 **`TotalContractedHours`**